 2. We could also, optionally, permit voters to express no opinion about a candidate.
 That is useful because a lot of voters are ignorant about a lot of candidates and in some cases would prefer to leave the decision about rating that candidate, to other, hopefully more-informed, voters.
 (In fact, there is evidence that the vast majority of US voters who are offered the chance to vote about judges, know essentially nothing about those judges.)
 The definition of range voting given on the main page in fact already incorporates the "no opinion" idea, and we could also add it to approval voting.

-Indeed, AV is really just the special case of range voting (with or without "no opinion" scores permitted) in which the only allowed scores are 0 (disapprove) and 1 (approve).
+Indeed, AV then really is just the special case of range voting (with or without "no opinion" scores permitted) in which the only allowed scores are 0 (disapprove) and 1 (approve).

 3. Forest Simmons invented DYN (for Delegable Yes/No) voting.
 It is similar to Approval but more complicated to count.
 (Almost as simple for the voter, however!)
-Its virtue is immunity to "media manipulation" of poll data; the question then is whether the extra complexity of DYN is worth the benefits arising from this immunity.
+A related followup idea invented by Jameson Quinn was SODA voting.
+DYN's virtue is immunity to "media manipulation" of poll data; the question then is whether the extra complexity of DYN is worth the benefits arising from this immunity.

 With approval voting, spoilers do not happen; approving your true favorite is never strategically unwise; approving candidates unlikely to win is no longer "throwing away your vote."